 Let’s start with the basics.
 At its core, “metabolism” is the chemical process that converts food into usable energy.

-All energy is a result of converting high-energy phosphates (ATP) into lower-energy phosphates (ADP).
+All energy production is a result of converting high-energy phosphates (ATP) into lower-energy phosphates (ADP).
 This breakdown is called “hydrolysis”, and requires water, which is part of why proper hydration during workouts is so crucial!

 However, since our muscles aren’t good at storing ATP, we have to resynthesize it.
 Hydrolysis and resynthesis become a circular process.
 ATP is hydrolyzed, resulting in ADP and a single proton.
 The ADP and proton combine and resynthesize ATP, and the cycle begins again.

-For example: lifting weights requires an immediate and explosive kind of energy, while a jog through the neighborhood does not.
+For example: lifting weights requires an immediate and explosive kind of energy demand, while a jog through the neighborhood does not.
 That said, all three energy systems work in concert during any physical activity; while one may be predominant, all systems — phosphagen, glycolytic, and aerobic — contribute to varying degrees.

 What Are The 3 Different Energy Systems?

 Glycolytic energy systems involve carbohydrates — glucose or glycogen — that are broken down to form pyruvate.
 Every molecule of glucose yields two molecules of ATP, meaning energy compounds rapidly.
-When oxygen isn’t supplied rapidly enough to the muscles, hydrogen ions, stray protons, ADP, and potassium ions cumulatively known as metabolites build up inside the muscles, impeding muscle contraction abilities and decreasing muscle force production.
+When oxygen isn’t supplied rapidly enough to the muscles, hydrogen ions, stray protons, ADP, and potassium ions, cumulatively known as metabolites, build up inside the muscles, impeding muscle contraction abilities and decreasing muscle force production.

 Last but certainly not least, the aerobic energy system is the most complex of all the energy systems.
 It is dependent on oxygen, and while it consistently supplies most of the body’s cellular energy, it is also the slowest of the three energy systems.

-The aerobic system uses fat — the largest store of energy in the body — as well as glucose and glycogen to resynthesize ATP, ultimately yielding 18 times more ATP than anaerobic glycolysis.
+The aerobic energy system uses fat — the largest store of energy in the body — as well as glucose and glycogen to resynthesize ATP, ultimately yielding 18 times more ATP than anaerobic glycolysis.